-Section 1.1 You are enrolled in PriorityMedicare (Employer HMO-POS), which is a Medicare HMO Point-of-Service (POS) Plan
+Section 1.1 You are enrolled in PriorityMedicare (Employer HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, PriorityMedicare (Employer HMO-POS).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, PriorityMedicare (Employer HMO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-PriorityMedicare (Employer HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
-Point-of-Service means you can use providers outside the plan's network for an additional cost.
-(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+PriorityMedicare (Employer HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.